VET Program Approval and Maintenance Procedure

 It is possible that a student may enrol in a qualification that does not appear on the VET Student Loans eligible courses list and may wish to apply for a VET Student Loan.
 In this case the University would need to submit an application to have a particular qualification added to the eligible courses list.

-Any queries regarding program approval for the VET Student Loan Scheme should be referred to the Manager, Registrar Services.
+Any queries regarding program approval for the VET Student Loan Scheme should be referred to the Senior Manager, Registrar Services.

 Section Two: University VET Training Programs (consisting of Units of Competency / Nationally Recognised modules) / Short Courses